Computer Science Foundation degree Course overview

 Course content

-In your foundation year you will develop your understanding for the fundamentals of Computer Science with six core modules introducing you to the basics.
+In your foundation year you will develop your understanding for the fundamentals of Computer Science with eight core modules introducing you to the basics.

 Introduction to Programming with Python